hasnacalicut828/hasnacalicut828/README.md

 Here are some ideas to get you started:

-- 🎓 Physics student passionate about quantum computing
+<- 🎓 Physics student passionate about quantum computing
 - 🌱 Currently learning Python and quantum computing (Qiskit)
 - 💡 Love working on scientific coding & simulations
 - 🔭 Quantum algorithms with Qiskit (coming soon!)
-- 📊 Data analysis with Python
+- 📊 Data analysis with Python>